EasyJet CEO warns UK quarantine could lead to more job losses

-LONDON (Reuters) - EasyJet (EZJ.L) could have to make further job cuts if the government’s quarantine policy continues for a long period, the airline’s chief executive warned.
+LONDON, June 8 (Reuters) - EasyJet could have to make further job cuts if the government’s quarantine policy continues for a long period, the airline’s chief executive warned.

 The British low-cost airline is already planning to cut 4,500 jobs or 30% of its workforce because of the coronavirus crisis.